Jan Riley

 Kay Drury

 Kay has been active in Cody Rotary for 25 years, the Northwest Board of Realtors for 20 years, and has served on the Supervisory Committee for the Sunlight Federal Credit Union for 11 years.
 She is a retired realtor who loves animals and has a keen interest in the work of the Animal Shelter.
-Kay was elected to the board on May 20, 2021.
+Kay was elected to the Board as Secretary on May 20, 2021.

 - 307-587-5110